 Höskuldarvellir plains - Eldborg can be seen as a dark dot in the distance

-Höskuldarvellir plains is a grassy plain around 1 km wide and 1 km long.
+Höskuldarvellir plains are a grassy plain around 1 km wide and 1 km long.
 There are not many grassy plains here, only lava all over the place.
 So the plains stand out as it were.

 On top of the Eldborg scoria crater